A Guide to Self-Employed Bookkeeping UK

 Below is a one-month income and expenditure for April.

-The totals page of the template shows all the figures for April and the end bank balance.
+The totals page of the template shows all the figures for April and the end-of-month bank balance.
 You should always ensure that the bank balance equals the bank figure.
 If there is a difference, you must complete a bank reconciliation.

 The totals page will look like this at the end of the year: